fentas/crypto/README.md

 sh wallet.sh
 ```

+For the first startup I recommend using the cli (to see the download process).
+Just type the coin name in the terminal.

 **TL;DR** \
 All described below will be done by the script above.
 No need to read further if you used it.